 We do this because:

-- Many are endemic to the Granite Belt, that is, they are confined to certain locations, and do not occur naturally anywhere else in the world
+Many of these plants are endemic to the Granite Belt, that is, they are confined to certain locations, and do not occur naturally anywhere else in the world.